Particular/docs.particular.net/nservicebus/testing/index.md

 ## Configuring unobtrusive message conventions

-Prior to Version 6, if you are using [unobtrusive mode](/nservicebus/messaging/unobtrusive-mode.md) you need to configure the unit test support with those conventions as shown below.
+In Versions 5 and below, if [unobtrusive mode](/nservicebus/messaging/unobtrusive-mode.md) is used, it must be configured with those conventions as shown below.

 snippet:SetupConventionsForUnitTests